Frequently Asked Questions (FAQs)

 Why does handmade soap go gooey?

-If handmade soap isn't allowed to dry thoroughly, it eventually dissolves and melts away into messy soap goo.
+If handmade soap isn't allowed to dry thoroughly between uses, it eventually melts into a messy gob soap goo.
 The good news is that it is easy to prolong the life of your handmade bar soap by using a soap dish that drains excess liquid or a soap saver to raise your soap out of the water that tends to collect in the bottom of the soap dish.
 Soap savers are made from PVC, relatively inexpensive and last a long time.
 You can find them in the Soap Accessories section of our website.
 We also carry a soap saver bag in which you can place your handmade soap to hand it, such that it is kept out of standing water.
 Soap saver bags are made from a sisal fabric, and provide a light exfoliation.
+If you use either the soap saver or soap bag, you will notice over time that they become gooey.
+I suggest you use the gooey soap saver/bag to scrub your sink, or as one of my customers suggests - scrub the bottom of your feet.

 Can handcrafted soap irritate?

 All soap is toxic.
 In order to kill bacteria on contact it needs to be toxic.
+Toxic and carcinogenic are not the same.
+Parabens (heavy preservatives) are carcinogenic.
+Lye is not carcinogenic.
 If you are worried about bacteria developing on your soap bar between uses, you don't need to worry because the PH of soap is high enough to kill dangerous bacteria.

 Good handcrafted soap-makers know how to ensure there are enough beneficial oils and butters in their product so soap does not dry and damage skin even though it is strong enough to kill bacteria.

 More importantly we DO NOT add preservatives to our bar soap.
-Preservatives can contain Parabens which are known carcinogens.
-We would rather have a shorter shelf life, than use suspect ingredients.
+Soap needs no preservatives.
+Detergent needs preservative.
+Handcrafted soap makers would rather have a shorter shelf life, then use any dangerous ingredient.
 After all, we use these soaps ourselves!

 Does P&B use Rosemary Extract, Vitamin E, and Grapefruit Seed Extract as gentle preservatives?